aesy/ApartmentHunter/README.md

 # ApartmentHunter

-Notifies when new apartments show up on bostad.stockholm.se that requirements your description.
+Notifies when new apartments show up on bostad.stockholm.se that match your description.

 ## Usage